 - 8. Coolibar UPF 50+ Beach Cover-Up Dress, $63+, Amazon

 You can get this cute dress in a variety of colors, and it provides major sun protection to boot.

-With summer upon us, more trends we're loving:
+With summer almost upon us, more trends we're loving:

 - 11 trendy sandals that are actually comfortable

 - Forget running!
 Here are the best shoes for a walking workout